Who we are

 Meet the Team

-Yelena frequently researches, speaks, and writes on Armenian cultural heritage issues, and, is the founder of QAMI JAN, a lifestyle brand making waves in Contemporary Armenian Design.
+I frequently write, comment in media, and lecture on copyright x AI, as well as privacy x AI.
+I also research and speak on Armenian cultural heritage issues, and, I am the founder of QAMI JAN, a lifestyle brand making waves in Contemporary Armenian Design.

 New York State